Cultural Resistance to Technology: From Machine-breakers to Citizen Developers (2)🔗

 No-code tools provide a solution to this dilemma between organizational productivity and employee autonomy.
-While, on the one hand, they improve the response time and shorten iteration cycles, they empower the employees to devise tailored solutions to the problems they detected.
+While, on the one hand, they improve the response time and shorten iteration cycles, on the other hand, they empower the employees to devise tailored solutions to the problems they detected.
 No-code tools reinforce the values that modern workforce cares about such as being able to make an impact and staying relevant.

 Citizen developers will not be going on a computer-breaking frenzy anytime soon just because they feel their values are violated.
-But it would be unwise for any company to ignore their needs of its employees when there are no-code platforms that can harness for the common good the creative powers of these people.
-No-code platforms like Code2 offers companies with a digital transformation agenda the best of both worlds.
+But it would be unwise for any company to ignore the needs of its employees when there are no-code platforms that can harness for the common good the creative powers of these people.
+No-code platforms like Code2 offer companies with a digital transformation agenda the best of both worlds.